apanesarr/CarFinds/README.md

 # CarFinds

 Finds cars from multiple websites to ensure the lowest price.
-Currently the REST API is the only module that has been implemented.
+You can try out the demo here: https://apanesarr.github.io/CarFinds-FrontEnd/

 ## Getting Started